 - Life writing

 - Documentary filmmaking

-- “Rethinking Refugeeness in Diasporic Documentaries” in Teaching Central American Literature in a Global Context, ed.
-Gloria Chacón and Mónica Albizúrez (New York: Modern Language Association of America, forthcoming).
+- “Rethinking Refugeeness in Diasporic Documentaries,” Teaching Central American Literature in a Global Context, edited by Gloria Chacón and Mónica Albizúrez, MLA Options for Teaching, 2022, pp. 275-285.

 - "Toward a Willful Rereading of The Revolt of the Cockroach People."
 Aztlán: A Journal of Chicano Studies 44.1 (Spring 2019): 53-82.

 - Ph.D., English, University of California, Los Angeles, 2014